Other essential information for applicants

 1. The applicant’s status changes before an offer is made.

-If an international student is granted permanent resident status (or New Zealand citizenship) before an offer is made, his/her application will be void.
+If an international applicant is granted permanent resident status (or New Zealand citizenship) before an offer is made, his/her application will be void.
 He/she may re-apply for a domestic place in a subsequent intake.

 Eligibility for admission to a CSP is dependent upon: